10/31/2024

 speaker

-Well, you know, so as we move forward here, you know, I'll take PBG first.
-And so, you know, we were definitely handicapped as we lacked that ability to quickly maneuver when we received the late pulldowns in the orders from the OEs.
-So we would expect to see a sequential improvement in PBG margins.
-In AAG, we did an accelerated inventory move, which hurt our margins probably by 300 basis points.
-We'd expect, you know, that to come back into four.
-And then when you move into Bike and Marucci, the combined SSG segment there, you know, we're going to continue to see growth with Marucci and Bike from a relatively flattish margin perspective, sorry, sequentially there.
-And then, over the longer term, with these cost out moves that we're continuing to make, you should see sequential improvement along the way.
+Well, so as we move forward here, I'll take PBG. um first and so you know we we were definitely handicapped as we lacked that ability to quickly maneuver when we received the late pull downs in the orders from the oes so we would expect to see a sequential improvement in pdg margins in aag we did a accelerated inventory move which hurt our margins probably by 300 basis points.
+We'd expect that to come back in Q4.
+And then when you move into Bike and Marucci, the combined SSG segment there, we're going to continue to see growth with Marucci and Byke from a relatively flattish margin perspective, sorry, sequentially there.
+And then over the longer term, with these cost-out moves that we're continuing to make, you should see sequential improvement along the way.

 speaker